 Major residential expansion along the Bath Road began after the First World War as Slough Trading Estate began to develop.
 Further expansion occurred after the Second World War and since the 1980s, and even further development came with the building of the Windsor Meadows, Cippenham Meadows and Cedar Green housing estates.
 According to the 2011 census, the population of Cippenham Green was 9,447 and Cippenham Meadows was 12,116, giving a total of 21,563.

-In 1988, ASDA superstore was opened and reportedly served between 8,000 and 10,000 customers on its first day.
+In 1988, ASDA superstore was built and reportedly served between 8,000 and 10,000 customers on its first day.
 The retail park on Twinches Lane was built the following year.

 In the 13th century, Henry III had a palace built at Cippenham.
 His brother Richard, 1st Earl of Cornwall, had a deer park created there.
 The palace is long gone but is thought to have been sited at Cippenham Moat which was discovered by early Victorian farmers.
 Several artefacts, particularly roof tiles of about the era, have been found there and it is now a listed monument.
 Cippenham Moat lies just north of ASDA store (must have been convenient) and part of the area is shown in the photograph beyond the bridge.